anaconda-graveyard/docs.anaconda.org/README.markdown

 ## Test your changes locally with Hyde:

 We use the Hyde engine which uses django template structure for creating pages.

-The first time you use it, you will need to install Hyde:

-``conda install hyde``

 You will have to run Hyde to generate the static content that comprises the site at least once: